kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

     F(I) = \frac{F(B)}{F(k)}

 This approach is very fast because of efficient Fast Fourier Transformation (FFT) algorithms but is limited to a uniform kernel.
 This simple equation produces a poor result because no noise is considered.
-Therefore there are algorithms like the Wiener deconvolution that works in the frequency domain but attempts to minimize the affect of deconvolved noise by attenuating frequencies depending on their signal-to-noise ratio.
+Therefore there are algorithms like the Wiener deconvolution that works in the frequency domain but attempts to minimize the affect of deconvolved noise by attenuating frequencies depending on their signal-to-noise ratio :cite:`JAYA2009`.

 There exists also approaches restoring the latent image blurred by an uniform kernel in the spatial domain.
 Because the deconvolution is an ill-posed problem the latent image can not be computed directly.
-But iterative approaches like Richardson-Lucy deconvolution try to find the most likely solution for the latent image.
+But iterative approaches like Richardson-Lucy deconvolution try to find the most likely solution for the latent image :cite:`CAMPISI2007`.

 For spatially-variant kernels a segmentation into constant regions with the same blur kernel is necessary.
 For motion blur this could be done using depth maps of stereo image pairs.
 Then the methods for a uniform kernel can be applied to each region.